TonyPhipps/SIEM/Incident-Response-Plan.md

 Note affected systems IPs, domain names, files, and accounts to allow retrospective analysis for repeat offenders, threat intelligence matches, and the potential for a wider scope than expected.
 Analysis that does result in a widening of scope in relation to time, systems, users, files, etc. may require gathering of additional logs.
 Incident Responders should maintain a high level of awareness of data that could be used as internal indicators of compromise that could result in a shorter detection time (or even prevention of) future incidents.

-The involvement of mulitple teamd and various functional communities (e.g., intelligence, subject-matter experts, and application owners) may significantly improve incident response.
+The involvement of multiple teams and various functional communities (e.g., intelligence, subject-matter experts, and application owners) may significantly improve incident response.
 It is important to involve relevant parties by informing them, asking direct questions, and making direct requests for support as needed and as soon as possible.

 ### Determine Priority